Allicolyer/personal-website/_posts/2016-01-01-curiosity-machine.markdown

 ---
 layout: post
-title: Curiosity Machine Curriculum
+title: Curiosity Machine Design Challenges
 date: 2017-12-15 00:00:00 +0300
 range: June 2015 - Current
 description: # Add post description (optional)
 img: curiosity-machine.jpg # Add image post (optional)
 tags: [Curriculum] # add tag
 ---
-During my time at Iridescent I worked as a curriculum developer for [Curiosity Machine](https://www.curiositymachine.org/){:target="_blank"}.
+As curriculum developer at Iridescent, I also make curriculum for [Curiosity Machine](https://www.curiositymachine.org/){:target="_blank"}.
 Curiosity Machine is a hands-on STEAM program for children, families and educators.
 In 2017 more than xxx participated in Curiosity Machine programs.

 ### Design Challenges

-The main feature of Curiosity Machine is online design challenges.
-Design challenge are hands-on STEAM activities that are developed based on the work of scientists and engineers.
-All design challenges must:
+The main feature of Curiosity Machine is its design challenges, which are hands-on STEAM activities that are developed based on the work of scientists and engineers.
+All design challenges are designed to use use simple household materials, scale up or down for students K-12, be open ended, and connect to real applications of science and engineering.

-* Use simple household materials
-* Scale up or down for students K-12
-* Have many possible solutions — there’s never one right answer!

-I worked to develop many design challenges and videos featuring scientists and engineers.
 Some of the topics I’ve developed these hands-on challenges around include:

 * Artificial Intelligence
 * Nanoscience